JananiArjunan/Notepad/README.md

 2. Second page is a new notes added page.

 ## Features
- 1. List all notes
+ 1. List all notes in Home Page
- 2. Create a now note
+ 2. Create a new note
  3. Dynamic UI with real-time update using Statefulwidgets